 Geological Terms Beginning With "V"

 Electrons in the outermost shell of an atom.
 The electrons that are typically involved in making chemical bonds.
 Shown in the image is one sodium atom and one chlorine atom.
 A loss or gain of electrons in the outermost shell would produce an ion with a valence.

 A glacier that occurs in a mountainous region and occupies a valley.
 Also known as an Alpine Glacier.

-Van der Waals Bond:
+Van der Waals Bond

 A weak chemical bond in which atoms are held together by weak electrostatic attraction.